Big-Shark/spark/readme.md

 <a name="installation"></a>
 ## Installation

+**This is an Alpha release of Laravel Spark.
+Things will change.
+Things will break.
+Thank you for testing!**

 First, install the Spark installer and make sure that the global Composer `bin` directory is within your system's `$PATH`:

 	composer global require "laravel/spark-installer=~1.0"